 - worried that someone they love will get sick

 - overwhelmed by constant coverage of COVID-19 in the media and on social media.

 Teenagers will cope better if you talk with them about what’s happening and how they feel about it.
 It’s also good to talk with teenagers about where they’re getting their information from and how reliable it is.

 The steps below can help you work through this situation with your teenage child.

-1. Make time to talk about COVID-19, lockdown and home quarantine
+1. Make time to talk about COVID-19, isolation, quarantine or lockdown

 Find the right time to talk with your child.
 A good time might be around the dinner table or while you’re preparing dinner together.
 When your child is ready to talk, try to give your child your full attention.